ggoni/stock-weekly-vars/README.md

-# Stock Daily Variation Z-Score Calculator
+# Stock weekly Variation Z-Score Calculator

 A Python tool that calculates z-scores for stock price variations, helping identify unusual price movements in the market.